Solicitor General Jose Calida bared his plans to further improve the caliber and quality of solicitors under his watch.

 The Palace official said the incoming SHA covers a total of 14,896 recipient schools for teachers assigned in hardship posts and multi-grade classes; and 2,395 recipient school districts and community learning centers, CLCs, or for mobile and ALS teachers.

-“The allowance of teachers assigned in hardship posts is computed based on the distance from the nearest point of available transport, which corresponds to a certain percentage of their basic salary,” Abella said.
+“We compute the allowance for teachers assigned to hardship posts based on the distance from the nearest point of available transport, which corresponds to a certain percentage of their basic salary,” Abella said.

 Hardship posts include schools with transport inaccessibility as well as those that are in difficult situations such as exposure to calamities and armed conflicts.